Board games & card games in Singapore

 Players take turns to perform actions, such as taking a loan, hiring staff ranging from interns to specialist advisors, purchasing bitcoin and engaging in trades.

 Deception comes into play when the game kicks into the speculation or rumour mongering stage.
-This is where two to four players try and determine which of the four cryptocurrencies will be the most valuable, and which will turn out to be a scam.
+This is where 2-4 players try to determine which of the 4 cryptocurrencies will be the most valuable, and which will turn out to be a scam.

 Image credit: Shopee